piotrzuber/WOW-AddOns/BetterCooldownManager/README.md

 - Warlocks
 - Enhancement Shaman

-You can check which recourses are considered as primary see:
+To check which recourses are considered as primary, see:
 ![WOW resource types](./resources.png)